sebakeaaen/ml-ops-project/reports/README.md

 >
 > Answer:

 We used config files with hydra, and logged each experiment and its hyperparameters using CSV logging and pl.lightning.
 The code could then be executed as simply as: python train.py.
 Hyperparameters could be changed individually in the command line, or set to a entirely different preset config.
+Expand.

+Nojan

 ### Question 13